aionescu/wasm-hs/README.md

   <img src="assets/logo.png" alt="wasm-hs Logo" width="150" height="150"/>
 </div>

-This project provides an embedded domain-specific language (eDSL) that enables the embedding of a significant subset of WASM into Haskell, in a type-safe way (i.e. writing invalid WASM results in a Haskell type error).
+This project provides an embedded domain-specific language (eDSL) that enables the embedding of a significant subset of WebAssembly into Haskell, in a type-safe way (i.e. writing invalid Wasm results in a Haskell type error).

-Below is a simple example of the DSL, a WASM program that counts up to 10:
+Below is a simple example of the DSL, a Wasm program that counts up to 10:

 ```haskell
 countTo10 = main do